He Spent 11 Months Making Designs Nobody Bought. The 2026 Mindset Shift That Changed His Print-on-Demand Business.

 Marcus joined the Podbase Skool community around month eleven, right when he was genuinely considering whether to shut everything down.

+One thread in particular changed how Marcus worked.
 Someone had posted a breakdown of two nearly identical phone cases.
 Same niche, same general aesthetic, similar quality.
 One had 40+ sales.
 The other had three.
+The difference wasn’t the design.
+It was the listing copy, the mockup photography, and, most importantly, the angle.

 “That breakdown broke my brain a little,” Marcus says.
 “I went straight back to my shop and looked at my listings.
 Flat mockups.
 Generic descriptions.
 Product specs.
 I wasn’t selling anything, I was filing inventory.”